 Distributed on-demand caching enables loosely coupled groups of nodes to share their (storage) resources to achieve higher efficiencies and scalability.
-In addition to its traditional use in content distribution/delivery networks, distributed caching is also used as an important building block of many emerging applications and protocols, including its use in route caching in ad hoc networks [24] and in P2P content replication [6], [13].
+In addition to its traditional use in content distribution/delivery networks, distributed caching is also used as an important building block of many emerging applications and protocols, including its use in route caching in ad-hoc networks [24] and in P2P content replication [6, 13].

-Summary.
-This paper has uncovered the susceptibility of nodes participating in a distributed on-demand caching group to being mistreated.
-We have identified two causes of mistreatments, namely, mistreatment due to cache state interactions between various members of the group and mistreatment due to the use of a common scheme for cache management across all members of the group.
-We have backed up our findings by analytic models, numerical solutions of these models, and simulations in which assumptions (necessary for analysis) have been relaxed.
+Summary: This paper has uncovered the susceptibility of nodes participating in a distributed ondemand caching group to being mistreated.
+We have identified two causes of mistreatments-namely mistreatment due to cache state interactions between various members of the group, and due to the use of a common scheme for cache management across all members of the group.
+We have backed up our findings by analytic models, numerical solutions of these models, as well as simulations in which assumptions (necessary for analysis) have been relaxed.

-The results of our analysis and evaluation suggest that on-demand distributed caching is fairly resilient to the onset of mistreatment as long as proxying (L2 caching) is not enabled and as long as intragroup access costs do not include outliers.
-More constructively, we have outlined an efficient emulation-based approach that allows individual nodes to decide autonomously (that is, without having to trust any other node or service) whether they should stick to or secede from a caching group, based on whether or not their participation is beneficial to their performance compared to a selfish greedy scheme.
+The results of our analysis and evaluation suggest that on-demand distributed caching is fairly resilient to the onset of mistreatment as long as proxying (a.k.a.
+L2 caching) is not enabled, and as long as intra-group access costs do not include outliers.
+More constructively, we have outlined an efficient emulation-based approach that allows individual nodes to decide autonomously (i.e., without having to trust any other node or service) whether they should stick to, or secede from a caching group, based on whether or not their participation is beneficial to their performance compared to a selfish, greedy scheme.

-Other Incarnations of Mistreatment in Online Distributed Resource Management Problems.
-In this paper, we focused on distributed caching as an instance of an online protocol for the management of a distributed resource, namely, the limited storage available at each node.
-Although our exposition has focused on the well-known problem of caching "retrievable" content (for example, Web pages and media objects), it should be evident that our results extend to any other type of cached content, including nonretrievable content used as part of the control plane of a distributed protocol or application (for example, route paths stored in routing tables of group members).
-Clearly, given the different nature of the workloads that such distributed resources must support, a more specific examination of potential mistreatments in such settings is warranted and is a current subject of our inquiry.
+Other Incarnations of Mistreatment in On-Line Distributed Resource Management Problems: In this paper, we focused on distributed caching as an instance of an on-line protocol for the management of a distributed resource-namely the limited storage available at each node.
+While our exposition has focused on the well-known problem of caching "retrievable" content (e.g., web pages and media objects), it should be evident that our results extend to any other type of cached content, including non-retrievable content used as part of the control plane of a distributed protocol or application (e.g., route paths stored in routing tables of group members).
+Clearly, given the different nature of the workloads that such distributed resources must support, a more specific examination of potential mistreatments in such settings is warranted, and is a current subject of inquiry of ours.

-Coincidental versus Adversarial Mistreatment.
-In this paper, we focused on the onset of mistreatment due to benign operating conditions of a caching group.
-For instance, we identified rate imbalance (of local versus remote requests streams) conditions, as well as cache sizing conditions, that are necessary for mistreatment to occur.
-As such, the cases of mistreatment we have uncovered could be considered "coincidental."
-Another possible source of mistreatment, however, could be adversarially motivated in the sense that one (or more) of the group members collude to negatively impact the performance of other members.
-Although we did not consider adversarial mistreatments per se, our results suggest that distributed caching is fairly immune to high potency exploits [11] (lowrate attacks) by nonclairvoyant adversaries.
-More work is needed to characterize the vulnerability of distributed caching to more elaborate adversarial exploits, including those from more powerful agents (for example, those with knowledge of a victim's cache contents).
+Coincidental versus Adversarial Mistreatment: In this paper we focused on the onset of mistreatment due to benign operating conditions of a caching group.
+For instance we identified rate imbalance (of local versus remote requests streams) conditions as well as cache sizing conditions that are necessary for mistreatment to occur.
+As such, the cases of mistreatment we have uncovered could be considered "coincidental".
+Another possible source of mistreatment, however, could be adversarially motivated, in the sense that one (or more) of the group members collude to negatively impact the performance of other members.
+While we did not consider adversarial mistreatments per se, our results suggest that distributed caching is fairly immune to high potency exploits [11] (a.k.a. low rate attacks) by non-clairvoyant adversaries.
+More work is needed to characterize the vulnerability of distributed caching to more elaborate adversarial exploits, including those from more powerful agents (e.g., those with knowledge of a victim's cache contents).